-Serving Patients in Seattle, Kirkland, Bellevue, and the Surrounding Areas
+Serving Patients in Kirkland, Redmond, Bellevue, and the Surrounding Areas

 Scoliosis is a curvature of the spine that can be either developmental (children/teenagers) or degenerative (adults).
 In both scenarios, it represents a mechanical imbalance in the spine that can lead to pain, discomfort, and limitations.
 The goals for treatment are often different as is the location, type, and severity of the spine deformity.

 Dr. Edward Jung is committed to the highest quality of care in diagnosing and treating spine deformity for pediatrics and adults.
 Our goal is to get each patient “back to normal”— physically, functionally, and cosmetically.
 Dr. Jung is skilled in their approach to scoliosis and offers his patients the latest in minimally invasive techniques to address their spinal deformity when surgery is indicated.

 To learn more about treatments for adult scoliosis and other spine deformities, request a consultation with Dr. Jung in Kirkland, WA for diagnosis and treatment of your condition.

 Curvatures and deformities in the spine, have various classes and causes.
 Some of the most common causes are:

 - Osteoporosis (weak “brittle bones”)

 - Leg length discrepancy (one leg is longer than the other)

 - Previous trauma or fracture in vertebrae